Understanding Common and Limited Common Elements in Florida Condominiums

 “Those common elements which are reserved for the use of a certain unit or units to the exclusion of all other units.”

-These are still considered part of the shared property, but their use is restricted to one or a few units.
+These elements remain part of the shared property, but their use is restricted to specific units.
 Examples include:

 Assigned parking spaces